lazepam/lazepam/README.md

 ### Hi there 👋
+🔭 I’m currently working on Software Testing
+📫 How to reach me: lazepam@gmail.com
+💬 Ask me about Cucumber, TestNG, Junit, Appium, Postman, Jmeter, Jenkins so on.

 <!--
 **lazepam/lazepam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.